karimsammouri/capec_threat_modeling/README.md

         ```bash
         python3 --version
         ```
-        If it's not installed or the version is below 3.8, install the latest version:
+        If Python 3.12 or later is not installed:
         - Download Python from the [official Python website](https://www.python.org/downloads/).
         - Follow the installation instructions for your OS.
     - **Linux:** Most distributions have Python 3 pre-installed.
 Verify with: